 “The French one is down the road,” he says, voice thick with conspiracy.
 “And it’s really nowhere near as good.”

 Through the buzz of heat and the sweet scent of flowers, the curator, for want of a better word, approaches and shakes our hand.

 There is history upon history in this land, it appears.
 With machinations in London involving the War Graves Commission, I only partly manage to follow along.

 Two gardeners shelter from the sun, a small canopy of shade, boxed in tight like a canopy.

 Surprised as I was to find these graves, the surprise runs deeper still.

 These are indeed British, only it’s no longer a Britain we know.

 The truly global nature of that war and this world echoed bare in chiseled stone.

-As often happens, a coolness, a shiver, a tear for lives I never knew, lives that war tore away, drains the heat from the sky.
+As often happens, a shiver for lives I never knew drains the heat from the sky.

 But why, I wonder, is the French cemetery so different, so unkempt, so far away, when the two countries fought shoulder to shoulder as allies through World War One and Two?